');

 About Hallwood, VA

-Hallwood is a small community in Virginia with a population of 156 residents.
-The median household income is $55,417 per year, which is near the national average.
-The median age in Hallwood is 35.8 years.
+Hallwood is a small community located in Virginia with a population of 156 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $55,417 per year, which is 26% below the national median of $75,149.
+The median age of 35.8 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Hallwood Ranks in Virginia